haxul/invest-page/README.md

 ## Getting Started:

-You need download and install [node.js](https://nodejs.org/en/) on your computer.
+You need to download and install [node.js](https://nodejs.org/en/) on your computer.
 In the project directory, you can run:

 ### `npm install`